solace-fi/solace-client/README.md

 After you clone the core directory, you must clone this client directory inside because client is dependent on core.

-Install dependencies on both core and client directory
+Install dependencies on both core and client directories

     npm install